sighjs/sigh/README.md

   ]
 }
 ```
 This pipeline would glob files matching src/\*.js and transpile them with traceur, then concatenate that output together with the files matching vendor/\*.js followed by 'bootstrap.js' as the "all" and "glob" plugins preserve order.
-Finally the concatenated resource is uglified then written to the directory dist/assets after creating each missing directory component.
+Finally the concatenated resource is uglified and written to the directory dist/assets.

 Running "sigh -w" would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.